Columbia Heights (Washington, D.C.): Demographics

-The 2000 census figures estimated Columbia Heights had a 58% African-American population, including some African immigrants of the 20th century and later, and government and professional class; 34% Hispanic population; 5.4% white population; and 3.1% other.
+The 2010 census figures estimated Columbia Heights had a 43.5% African-American population; 28.1% Hispanic population; 22.9% White population; 3.2% Asian population; and a 2% Other population.

-The 2010 census figures estimated Columbia Heights had a 43.5% African-American population, including government and other professional class; 28.1% Hispanic population; 22.9% White population; 3.2% Asian population; and a 2% Other population.
+The 2000 census figures estimated Columbia Heights had a 58% African-American population; 34% Hispanic population; 5.4% white population; and 3.1% other.

 In 2012, Columbia Heights was named one of the fastest gentrifying neighborhoods in the United States.

-Local institutions
+Landmarks

 The Columbia Heights Farmers Market, across the street from DC USA, provides neighborhood shoppers with locally produced food.

 In January 2005, the GALA Hispanic Theatre moved into the newly refurbished Tivoli Theatre as its first permanent home.
 This former movie theater, built in 1924, had been vacant since 1976.
 GALA is a theater company dedicated since the 1970s to performing Spanish-language plays.